-There are guitar string cleaners on the market which you can spray onto your cloth to help prolong their life even further, but so long as you wash your hands and wipe down your strings before and after each playing session, they won’t be necessary.
+There are guitar string cleaners on the market that you can spray onto your cloth to help prolong their life even further, but so long as you wash your hands and wipe down your strings before and after each playing session, they won’t be necessary.

-Believe it or not, the largest factor in string maintenance and care is environment.
+Believe it or not, the largest factor in string maintenance and care is the environment.
 Don’t keep your guitars in a room in which the temperature is bound to fluctuate often.
 Guitar strings, like all metals, benefit from a dry and stable environment.

-This means your basement that gets flooded when it rains isn’t the best place to store your guitar or excess strings.
+This means your basement that gets flooded when it rains and isn’t the best place to store your guitar or excess strings.
 However, your back room which stays warm year-round is the perfect place.
 Just like maintaining your guitar itself, string maintenance requires prior thought and planning.